 This was meant to be one blog- but it turns out package management is a dark horse and needed two blogs!

-This blog will give a few explanations that we in the package management biz throw around, and our next blog on the topic will go into the things that have influenced package management.
+This blog will give a few explanations that we in the package management industry throw around.
+Our next article on the topic: Private Package Repositories Part 2: The Influencers will go into the things that have influenced package management.

 A software package, artifact, or image is the output of building software- it groups together files containing your software along with the metadata about the software and dependencies in a well-defined format.
 Packages are typically versioned to provide a better and more manageable understanding of what software is being deployed.